ADVISORI Logo

 How does Just-in-Time (JIT) Privileged Access work?

-⏱ ️ Basic Principles of JIT
+⏱ ️ Core Principles of JIT

-• Zero Standing Privileges: No permanent administrator rights
+• Zero Standing Privileges: no permanent administrator rights

 • Context-based approval processes with workflow integration